-The lower part of a bridge consisting of structural system in the form of abutments, piers etc. along with their foundation, which support the superstructure is called substructure.
-The function of substructure is to support the super structure.
-Substructure of bridge consists of the following 5 components parts:
+The lower part of a bridge consisting of a structural system in the form of abutments, piers etc. along with their foundation, which supports the superstructure is called substructure.
+The function of the substructure is to support the superstructure.
+The substructure of a bridge consists of the following 5 components parts:

 The portions of roadway or railway on both the ends of a bridge are known as approaches.
-It is provided to enable the vehicle running on road way or railway at normal level to approach the bridge floor level.
+It is provided to enable the vehicle running on roadway or railway at a normal level to approach the bridge floor level.

 The end supports of bridge superstructure are called abutments.
 Abutments are provided to support the superstructure and to retain the earth pressure on their back.